mosesvk/_myBlog/content/blog/review-moonknight-series.md

 Oscar Isaac is my favorite part of this show.
 I would not care much for the show if he wasn't in it.
 He does a great job playing three different personalities to the point where I believe they are three different people.
 When Steven assumably dies in episode four, I believed a real person died and that was thanks to Oscar's awesome performance.
 I hope he receives some serious recognition for this performance.

 ### Moon Knight is not about the Hero
 Moon Knight hardly reveals the actual superhero of whom the show is named after.
+Marc's suit was the only one I was interested in, yet, Steven was the only personality I liked.